Prompting Multilingual Large Language Models to Generate Code-Mixed Texts: The Case of South East Asian Languages: Methodology

 \end{itemize}

-The higher end of this scale reflects more complex code-mixing.
-For example, code-mixing with loanwords is arguably less challenging insofar as they are often used in a monolingual context to begin with.
-Likewise, code-mixing a single entity is not as complex as there is presumably a correspondence between the word forms in the two languages.
-However, code-mixing beyond the entity level, especially in cases like intraword code-mixing in the Tagalog-English example, is more difficult and requires a good grasp of the morphosyntactic structures of both languages.
+We use this scale instead of popular word-level metrics such as CMI \cite{gamback2014measuring} because our scale more holistically evaluates the ability of LLMs to code-mix.
+The lower end of this scale reflects a lower complexity of code-mixing.
+Code-mixing with loanwords is arguably less challenging, as they are often used in a monolingual context to begin with.
+Likewise, code-mixing topic-related nouns is not as complex as there is presumably a correspondence between the nouns in the two languages and is primed by the prompts.

-As an additional quality check, native speakers were also tasked to flag outputs suffering from semantic inaccuracies or fluency issues.
+On the other hand, code-mixing prefixes/suffixes, phrases and clauses requires a good grasp of the intricate morphosyntactic structures of both languages and can produce syntactically diverse code-mixed data.
+Therefore, we consider the LLM to have \textit{successfully} generated code-mixed text only if the text belongs to this category.